MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/certificate-manager-for-software-certificates.md

 ---
 # required metadata

-title: Create software certificates | Microsoft Identity Manager
+title: Create software certificates | Microsoft Docs
 description: Learn how to use Certificate Manager to create and renew software certificates with profile templates.
 keywords:
 author: kgremban